svm420/Ferram-Aerospace-Research/README.md

 =======================================================
 0.15.11.3V "Mach"------------------------------------

+Update to MM 4.1.0
+Update to MFI 1.2.7.0

 Update to KSP 1.8
 Update shaders to Unity 2019.2
+Update .NET to 4.8

+InstallChecker now runs instantly instead of waiting for main menu

 0.15.11.2V "Mach"------------------------------------